-This Bornean endemic is known only from a few localities in western and central Sarawak (Malaysia) and scattered areas of Kalimantan (Indonesia), although it probably occurs more widely than current records suggest.
-All known localities lie between 200 and 1,000m asl.
+This Bornean endemic is known only from a few localities in western and central Sarawak (Malaysia) and scattered areas of Kalimantan (Indonesia), although it probably occurs more widely than current records suggest (Inger et al. 2017).
+All known localities lie between 200–1,000 m asl.

 Habitat and Ecology